This post may contain affiliate links. Please read our privacy policy.

 Radicchio can generally be found year-round, but its peak season is midwinter to early spring.

 Radicchio has a high nutrient profile.
-According to Healthline, radicchio offers lots of fiber (digestion), potassium (regulates nerve signals and muscles), calcium and Vitamin K (good for the bones), a range of the Vitamin B’s (good for metabolism), and Vitamin C (good for immunity and gut health).
+According to Healthline, radicchio offers lots of fiber (digestion), potassium (regulates nerve signals and muscles), calcium and Vitamin K (good for the bones), a range of Vitamin B’s (good for metabolism), and Vitamin C (good for immunity and gut health).

 It’s true — sometimes radicchio can end up tasting pretty bitter if you don’t treat it right.
 There are tricks to limit that bitterness, though.